zachho123/my-first-react-project/README.md

       - class components provide extra features, which, if you're not using them, make the code more complex unnecessarily

 #### Presentational vs Container Components
-- Components will be much easier to reuse and reason about if you divide them into two categories

 ##### Presentational Components
 - Concerned with *how things look*
-- Can contain both presentational and container components, and usually have some DOM markup styles
+- Usually have some DOM markup styles
 - Often allow containment via *this.props.children*
 - Don't specify how data is loaded / manipulated
 - Receive data and callbacks exclusively via props